 Kevin Leong, Music Director

-Kevin Leong is in his tenth season as Music Director of the Concord Chorus.
+Kevin Leong is in his eleventh season as Music Director of the Concord Chorus.
 He is also Music Director of both the Masterworks Chorale and the Jameson Singers and previously served for eight years as Associate Conductor of the Harvard-Radcliffe Choruses at Harvard University, where he directed the Harvard-Radcliffe Chorus and co-conducted the Harvard Glee Club, the Radcliffe Choral Society, and the Harvard-Radcliffe Collegium Musicum.

 Dr. Leong’s teaching interests include presenting a wide repertoire to singers and audiences alike.
 His ensembles have performed in many venues around the country and abroad, and he has worked as a choral clinician with high school choruses from the United States and Canada.
 Dr. Leong has taught courses in choral conducting and choral literature at Harvard University and Boston University and has won several teaching awards.
 He serves on the Board of Directors of Early Music America and as a Trustee of the Pro Arte Chamber Orchestra of Boston.